 For businesses, the APPs outline the requirements they must meet when they collect, use, disclose, and store personal information.
 This includes having secure systems in place to protect personal information, notifying individuals of how their personal information will be used, obtaining permission for direct marketing activities, and responding to privacy requests.
 The APPs also set out how businesses should respond to privacy complaints and potential data breaches.

-How Do the Australian Privacy Principles Impact Government Agencies?
+Australian Privacy Principles’ Impact on Government Agencies

 The Australian Privacy Principles apply to Australian government agencies and regulate how they collect, use, disclose, retain, and provide access to personal information.